 3. Unhealthy Posture

 If your kids use a digital device for long, they can end up slouching inwards and rounding the back and shoulders.
-Their head may tilt back and chin may jut forward.
-This is an unhealthy posture which leads to non-visual symptoms of digital strain.
+Their head may tilt back and their chin may jut forward.
+This is an unhealthy posture that leads to non-visual symptoms of digital strain.